solliancenet/crypto-workshop/03_CreatingYourFirstProject.md

-# 02 / Creating your first project
+# 03 / Creating your first project

-Creating a cryptocurrency is a relatively easy thing to do.
+Creating a coin and\or token is a relatively easy thing to do.
 Here we will explore the steps necessry to do just that.

 ## Exercise 1: Starting from scratch - Decisions, decisions